The following policies apply to all applications to the Graduate School of Arts and Science (GSAS):

 - Your family has financial hardship as reflected by your receiving a Pell Grant during your senior year of undergraduate study; or

-- You have been offered a GRE Fee Reduction Certificate from Educational Testing Service (ETS); or
+- You have been offered a GRE Fee Reduction Certificate from Educational Testing Service (read about the ETS policy and apply early); or

 - You participated in one of the following programs: